 Tip 1: Keep Tabs on Your Gas

 Running out of gas isn’t a major problem when you’re driving a car.
 You simply call a vehicle servicer to help you to get back on the road.
-But running out of gas presents a major risk when you’re boating.
+But running out of gas presents a major risk when you’re boating in Florida.
 You could end up stranded in unknown waters.
 Plus, unseen currents could carry your boat even further away from the shore.
 Make sure you have enough gas for the day before you head out.
 Best practice is to always have at least 10% more gas than you think you’ll need.
 This ensures you’ll have enough, especially if an unexpected situation arises.

 Tip 2: Wear Your Lifejacket